nicoluca/quoted-client/UserManual.md

 - Books, Websites/Articles and authors will be automatically merged if they are identical, i.e. if they have the same title, author or URL.
 This is case-insensitive.

 ### Non-Functional Features
-- The application has been tested with up to 1000 quotes and 1000 sources on a 2021 MacBook.
+- The application has been tested with up to 1000 quotes and 1000 sources on a 2021 M1 Pro MacBook.

 ## General Application Usage